Disaster Unemployment Assistance

 - Visit Alabama JobLink, the Alabama Career Center System.

 AlabamaLegalHelp.org offers legal information, not legal advice.
-We try hard to make sure this website accurately explains your rights and options.
+This website provides information on your rights and options.
 However, the site does not apply the law to your personal facts.
-For this sort of legal advice, you should call a lawyer.
+For legal advice, you should call a lawyer.
 To apply for free legal services in Alabama, call the Legal Services Alabama office that is closest to where you live OR call toll-free 1-866-456-4995.
-You can also apply online at intake.alsp.org.
+You can also apply online HERE.